3rd March 2021

 Innovationbubble: Dr. Simon Moore, CEO

 The evening then moved on to a fascinating talk from Dr. Simon Moore, CEO of Innovationbubble and behavioural science expert.
-Simon’s presentation focused on the question ‘Is your target audience lying to you?’, an idea that had all attendees on the edge of their seats to learn more.
+Simon’s presentation focused on a critical but seldom-asked question: “Are your customers really that interested in you?”

 Simon and his team use psychological insights to guide brands’ decision making when it comes to engaging and connecting with their audiences.
 He explained that roughly 90% of the decisions we make daily take place in the ‘non-conscious’ part of our brains, which is dominated by emotion and the intuitions associated with it.